nicholas-long/resume/README.md

 - Extensive experience piping Bash and AWK commands together to analyze and reformat text and data
 - Agile development: test development, code reviews, rapid prototyping, scrum meetings.
 - Experience with Git and the branch, pull request, and code review workflow.
 I have used Gitlab and BitBucket, and I use Github extensively.
-- Debugging and reverse engineering compiled programs in order to create exploits.
-I have extensive hobbyist experience with crackmes.one and HackTheBox challenges involving reverse engineering with IDA Pro and Ghidra.
-I am able to do return-oriented programming (ROP) and bypassing anti-debugging Windows API calls.
-I think this debugging experience can help debugging problems in compiled code.
+- Expert in debugging and reverse engineering compiled programs for exploit creation.
+Proven track record in HackTheBox and crackmes.one challenges, with proficiency in IDA Pro, Ghidra, ROP, and bypassing Windows API anti-debugging calls.
 - Ongoing cybersecurity education in offensive penetration testing skill set

 ## Achievements